end2endzone/ShellAnything/UserManual.md

 # Post Installation #

-The following instructions define how to activate the Shell Extension after installing the application.
+The following instructions define how to activate or disable the Shell Extension after installation.

+_Note:_ Starting from version 0.8.0, the registration/unregistration of the shell extension is done automatically when installing/uninstalling.

 ## Register the shell extension ##

-Following the installation of the software, the shell extension must be registered on the system to be recognized as a trusted source.

 To register the shell extension, execute the following commands: